IOS Sailing Club welcomes new members of all abilities.

 Please be aware that a requirement of this status is: 50% of members must participate in sporting activities (this can include sailing, training, duties or any voluntary help in the running of the club) on at least 12 separate days a year.

-The membership year runs from 1st Jan to 31st December, with pro rata discounts available if joining late in the year.
-The fees for the current year are set out in the table below:
+The membership year runs from 1st Jan to 31st December, with pro rata discounts available for new members if joining late in the year.
+The fees for the current year are set out below:

 If you'd like to visit the club to view the facilities and find out more, the best day to visit is on a Sunday between 9.30am and 3pm during the sailing season (April - Oct) when there are usually members present who can assist with any questions you may have.

 The site can be viewed externally from the pavement or seafront at any time during the week but there are unlikely to be members present.
 A large free car parking area is 3 mins walk to the east of the club, opposite the Ship on Shore pub.

 If you would like to learn how to sail, the club runs RYA (Royal Yachting Association) Level 1 & 2 Training Courses.
 Usually one Adult course and one Cadet course are held each year.
 Another popular way into sailing is to crew for an existing member.
 Alternatively, visit the RYA Start Boating website.

 If you're thinking of changing clubs but are unsure, the club is usually accomodating to sailors who would like to bring their boat along for the day on a Sunday to try out sailing here - although this would be at your own risk - and it's usually best to arrange this in advance by emailing the club.

 Membership fees are kept low as the club is entirely run by volunteers and does not have any paid staff - as a result, and as is common at most sailing clubs - members are required to undertake around 2 or 3 duties a year which are allocated according to preference on a rota basis.